-The year of the COVID-19 pandemic: due to NY State restrictions on public gatherings and in the interest of public health, University Convocation was cancelled this year, as were the associated readings and discussions.
+Due to NY State restrictions on public gatherings and in the interest of public health during the COVID-19 pandemic, University Convocation was cancelled this year, as were the associated readings and discussions.

 Pandora’s Lab: Seven Stories of Science Gone Wrong

 Clarkson Professors shared stories and experiences inspired by themes in Padora’s Lab

 Dr. Joseph Skufca

 Author: Jonathan Safran Foer

 A panel discussion between local food producers, educators, and advocates

 Gloria McAdam, GardenShare

 Flip Filippi, littleGrasse Foodworks